The journey as a woman brings lots of different colourful chapters.

 5. Sun protection

 Wear a hat when outside - I wear a cap in the mornings for my walks with Zahli and a wide brim boho hat at the beach.
 Opt for skincare products with natural sun protection in them.
 I use specific essential oils and plant extracts like kakadu plum and green tea to help protect the skin.
 Zinc oxide is natures gift for sun protection but there are 2 types – one that contains nano particles which are harmful to our health and one that does not, 'non-nano'.
 Opt for the one with no nano.
-The face cream I create for ILA + AVA is suitable for day use with natural sun protective ingredients and non-nano zinc oxide.
+The Nourish Face Cream is such a great face moisturiser, and is suitable for day use with natural sun protective ingredients and non-nano zinc oxide.
+Plus it is non-greasy and hydrates well.
 Sun exposure is important for our health so be sensible, I opt for protecting my face more during the peak times of the day as this part of our body is also more sensitive to sun exposure.

 7. Smile – choose your mood